Discover 11 use cases for facial recognition.

 In 2009, the airports’ owner – the ADP Group – introduced PARAFE fingerprint recognition technology to speed up the process.
-However, only 4% of people could use it, as the access to fingerprint biometrics were protected within the ePassports’ chip.
+However, only 4% of people could use it, as access to fingerprint biometrics was protected within the passports chip.
 And there was often confusion among users.
 Which finger?
 Which hand?

 In 2017, the airport authorities decided to upgrade PARAFE with facial recognition systems provided by Gemalto.
 The new system, which comprises 105 smart gates, delivers the following benefits:

-Almost half of the travelers have passports compatible with facial recognition.
+Almost half of the travelers have passports compatible with facial biometrics.

 LESS ACTION REQUIRED

 Facial recognition requires virtually no effort from the subject.

 FAST AND ACCURATE MATCHES

 The average processing time per passenger is twice as fast as fingerprint scanning – not subject to passenger error.
 In the pilot study, boarding times were reduced by between 30% and 40%.

 Of course, the new systems complement ‘human’ security measures.
 Border police can still monitor passengers in real-time, make random checks, and block the opening of gates.